rendro/cajal/README.markdown

 ### Circle sector ###
 A circle sector (circular sector) is the part of a circle defined by a radius and an angle, that you can find in a pie chart for example.
 You can create that circle sector with the method `cajal.CircleSector(x, y, r, angle)`
-Example: create a circle sector with an angle of 120 Degrees a radius of 50
+Example: create a circle sector with an angle of 120 Degrees and a radius of 50

     var csec = cajal.CircleSector(20, 30, 50, 120);

 ### Circle segment ###
 A circle segment (circular segment) is a part of a circle defined by a radius and an angle.
 Compared with the circle sector, a segment does not contain the inner part of a circle.
-It is cut of by a line from the start and end point of the circular arc.
+It is cut off by a line from the start and end point of the circular arc.
 You can create that circle segment with the method `cajal.CircleSegment(x, y, r, angle)`
-Example: create a circle segment with an angle of 120 Degrees a radius of 50
+Example: create a circle segment with an angle of 120 Degrees and a radius of 50

     var cseg = cajal.CircleSsegment(20, 30, 50, 120);